Stability, Efficiency, and Contentedness of Social Storage Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have expanded on two untouched aspects of social storage systems, namely, endogenous network formation and bilateral stability of such networks.
-We have formalized social storage networks as a network formation game where each agent tries to maximize his/ her utility.
+We have formalised social storage networks as a network formation game where each agent tries to maximise its utility.
 We considered two frameworks for utility of agents in the network.
-We assumed that the cost to maintain a link is shared equally among the agents on either side of the link.
-Looking at asymmetric cost sharing, for example centrally-sponsored star networks, is one direction for future work.
 We modified the pairwise stability definition of \cite{jackson} to include mutual consent for link deletion too (as required for social storage networks), and also to include storage and budget constraints.

 After defining bilateral stability as a modification of pairwise stability, we analysed bilateral stability of symmetric social storage networks.
 Our stability analysis involved restudying conditions of stability under the new definition of pairwise stability (that is, bilateral stability), derivation of a unique stability point (which is a neighborhood size where no agent has any incentive to add or delete a link), and some necessary and sufficient conditions for symmetric social storage networks to be bilaterally stable.
-We also showed that ideally all agents in a network want to achieve the stability point but a network can be bilaterally stable even when this stability point is not reached for one agent.
-We discussed which bilaterally stable networks would evolve.
+We also showed that ideally all agents in a network want to achieve their stability point but a network can be bilaterally stable even when this stability point is not reached for one agent.

+\myworries{Further, we discussed which bilaterally stable networks would evolve.
+We also discuss why just studying stability is not enough and one has to look at efficiency and contentment of the network.
+Efficiency is the case when the sum of utilities of all agents is maximised, and contentment is when the individual utility of every agent is maximised.
+We relate these three properties of the network with one another.
+We also give conditions on the number of agents and stability point (besides other constraints) to achieve bilaterally stable, efficient, and contented networks.}

+\myworries{Next, we discuss some future directions.
+We first discuss model specific future work and then solution concept specific.
+We assumed that the cost to maintain a link is shared equally among the agents on either side of the link.
+Looking at asymmetric cost sharing, for example centrally-sponsored star networks, is one of the direction for future work.}

+For the MO-framework, we use a convex combination of our two objective functions (maximizing data reliability and minimizing the total cost of the link), and this is no longer a case of Multi-Objective (MO) optimization.
+Since the solution of the convexly combined problem may not always be the solution of the original MO problem, we plan to look at finding a Pareto frontier as part of future work (path followed by most MO algorithms).